j3soon/arxiv-utils/README.md

 - Works with Native Tab Search, and other plugins!
 (See the [Solution Descriptions](#solution-descriptions) section for more details)
 - All required permissions are documented in detail.

+Please [open an issue](https://github.com/j3soon/arxiv-utils/issues) if you have any questions, feature requests, or bug reports.

 ## Download Links

 Supports Chrome, Firefox, Edge, Firefox on Android.
 (Not tested on Android)